IT20636524/CAR_RENTAL_SYSTEM-SPM/README.md

 1. Download a zip folder of this project and unzip or clone the repository.
 2. Open the project in vs code
 3. Open a new terminal.
-4. Navigate to backend folder -> cd Backend
+4. Navigate to api folder -> cd api
-5. Type ‘npm install’ and click enter
+5. Type ‘yarn install’ and click enter
-6. After the node modules getting downloaded, type ‘npm start’ and click enter.
+6. After the node modules getting downloaded, type ‘yarn start’ and click enter.
-7. Navigate to frontend folder -> cd myfirstapp
+7. Navigate to client folder -> cd client
-8. Type ‘npm install’ and click enter
+8. Type ‘yarn install’ and click enter
-9. After the node modules getting downloaded, type ‘npm start’ and click enter.ggg
+9. After the node modules getting downloaded, type ‘yarn start’